 - Mozzarella Cheese, Shredded

-Bread Knife - To slice the bread rolls in half.
+- Bread Knife (for slicing the bread rolls in half)

-Aluminum Foil - If you start to see the top layer of the bread rolls getting to dark in the oven.
+- Aluminum Foil (to protect the top layer of the bread rolls from getting too dark in the oven)

-Heat resistant potholders - A couple of years ago we had a fire scare when we didn't realize we had turned a burner on and a cloth potholder caught fire.
-Thankfully we walked by the kitchen and saw the smoke and were able to get it out ourselves.
-Since then we have only used these heat-resistant potholders.
+- Heat-Resistant Potholders: A couple of years ago, we had a fire scare when we didn't realize we had turned a burner on, and a cloth potholder caught fire.
+Thankfully, we walked by the kitchen, saw the smoke, and got it out ourselves.
+Since then, we have only used these heat-resistant potholders.

 How to make Cranberry Turkey Sliders